renemarc/home-assistant-config/lights/README.md

 ## Lightpack dynamic TV bias light

 The original [Lightpack](https://store.lightpack.tv) is a lighting device placed behind a monitor or computer-connected television screen to provide an Ambilight-like animated glow.
 Controlled by the [Prismatik](https://github.com/woodenshark/Lightpack) software on an attached computer, it projects lights on the wall in tune with the image displayed on the screen.
-It helps to reduce eye strain and makes movies and videogames that much more immersive.
+It helps to reduce eye strain and makes movies and video games that much more immersive.
 Plus it looks really cool when displaying video artwork!

 For my HTPC I use a 100-LEDs DIY build of the [Adalight](https://learn.adafruit.com/adalight-diy-ambient-tv-lighting) ambient TV light project by Adafruit that I crafted years ago.
 This Adalight device is also compatible with Prismatik.
 The open source software's development was halted a while back however, but [a kind soul has since forked the project](https://github.com/psieg/Lightpack) and keeps on improving it.